-But this time, I was put in charge of redesigning the still-standing websites.
-I don’t recall how that came about, but am sure it had something to do with my persistent begging.
+But this time, I was put in charge of redesigning the still-standing websites… Something to do with my persistent begging.
 I just knew the websites were not user-friendly, but all I had was intuition.

 Over the next several years, I learned a ton about building, optimizing, and marketing websites.
 SEO, paid search, email segmentation, affiliate marketing, predictive analytics, multivariable testing, multi-touch attribution.
 My 3-person team grew to 25.
-Online sales grew from $1MM per year to $1MM per day.
+Online sales grew from $1M per year to $1M per day.

 During those formative years, I became fascinated with usability testing.
 I loved talking to customers and watching them use the site.
 They would become confused in ways I had never imagined.
 It was exciting to discover problems and then solve them.

 When I returned to Minneapolis in 2007, I positioned myself as an information architect.
-I hadn’t heard the term “UX designer” yet.
+(I hadn’t yet heard the term “UX designer.”)

 I quickly learned the ropes for what it meant to be a UX strategist — interviewing clients and their customers, reviewing competitor and analogous sites, sifting through analytics, and then synthesizing it all into a findings and recommendations deck.